sapics/geoip-country/README.md

 ## Use ip-location-db database

 You can use [ip-location-db](https://github.com/sapics/ip-location-db) database with the environment variable `IP_LOCATION_DB` or CLI parameter `--ip_location_db=XXXXX`.
-For example, if you want to use `geolite2-geo-whois-asn-country`, you can update the database by executing `npm run updatedb --ip_location_db=geolite2-geo-whois-asn`.
+For example, if you want to use `geolite2-geo-whois-asn-country` which supports wider ip than `geolite2-country`, you can update the database by executing `npm run updatedb --ip_location_db=geolite2-geo-whois-asn`.

-If you cannot use `geolite2` licence for your use-case, the licence issue can be circumvented by replacing the database in [ip-location-db](https://github.com/sapics/ip-location-db), as there is also a [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) license database in [ip-location-db](https://github.com/sapics/ip-location-db).
+If you cannot use GeoLite2 licence for your use-case, the licence issue can be circumvented by replacing the database in [ip-location-db](https://github.com/sapics/ip-location-db), as there are also some Public licenced ([CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) [PDDL](https://opendatacommons.org/licenses/pddl/1.0/)) databases in [ip-location-db](https://github.com/sapics/ip-location-db).

 ## Custom Directory for database files